bbauska/W3Cx-5of5/README.md

 <h5>Example #3: how to manage playlists - sequential movies</h5>

-This example detects the end of a video, then loads the next video, changes the src attribute of the video element and plays the video.
+<p>This example detects the end of a video, then loads the next video,
+changes the src attribute of the video element and plays the video.</p>

-Check the online example below: use the progress cursor to go near the end of the first video that is being played, and see how it continues with the next video.
+<p>Check the online example below: use the progress cursor to go near the
+end of the first video that is being played, and see how it continues with the next video.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 407.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">